mpope9/efuse_filter/README.md

 ### Incremental Initialization

 This builds a filter over multiple calls.
 Filters are immutable.
-Once filled, more elements cannot be added.
+Once finalized, more elements cannot be added.

 The `exor_filter` stores elements using a compressed bitmap.
 This library uses the optimized Erlang `sets` version 2 module, and keeps them in Erlang memory.
 This library will have a higher memory footprint when initializing a filter incrementally compared to the `exor_filter`.